Logo

 In 2011, Bryan Greenberg released his second album, We Don't Have Forever, produced by Thom Monahan, which included the single "Walk Away".

-Bryan Greenberg said he wrote the record over a period of two years when he was going through a lot of changes and decided to title the record We Don't Have Forever to reflect that.
+Bryan Greenberg said he wrote the record over a period of two years when he was experiencing many changes in his life and decided to title the record We Don't Have Forever to reflect that.